Considerations for Azure Virtual Machines DBMS deployment for SAP workload

 |1984787||SUSE LINUX Enterprise Server 12: Installation notes|

-|2002167||Red Hat Enterprise Linux 7.x: Installation and Upgrade|
+|2002167||Red Hat Enterprise Linux 7.x: Installation and upgrade|

-|2069760||Oracle Linux 7.x SAP Installation and Upgrade|
+|2069760||Oracle Linux 7.x SAP installation and upgrade|

 |1597355||Swap-space recommendation for Linux|

-|2171857||Oracle Database 12c - file system support on Linux|
+|2171857||Oracle Database 12c: File system support on Linux|

-|1114181||Oracle Database 11g - file system support on Linux|
+|1114181||Oracle Database 11g: File system support on Linux|

-Storage structure of a VM for RDBMS Deployments
+Storage structure of a VM for RDBMS deployments

-- Introduction to managed disks for Azure Windows VMs
+- Introduction to managed disks for Azure Windows VMs.

-- Introduction to managed disks for Azure Linux VMs
+- Introduction to managed disks for Azure Linux VMs.

-In a basic configuration, we usually recommend a structure of deployment where the operating system, DBMS, and eventual SAP binaries are separate from the database files.
-Therefore, we recommend SAP systems running in Azure Virtual Machines to have the base VHD (or disk) installed with the operating system, database management system executables, and SAP executables.
+In a basic configuration, we usually recommend a deployment structure where the operating system, DBMS, and eventual SAP binaries are separate from the database files.
+We recommend that SAP systems that run in Azure virtual machines have the base VHD, or disk, installed with the operating system, database management system executables, and SAP executables.